strangebuzz/phpquiz/README.txt

 * Handle the validate button
 * Add the next and prev quiz fields
 * Add readme.md
-* Handle the submitted answer
-* Create a Symfony form for the answers
 * Put the carbon image as the social image in the show page